ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 **TODO:** Define Security groups

-### Give the frontend vm a public IP so that it can be access from the Internet
+### Give the frontend VSI a public IP so that it can be access from the Internet

 ### Add a public gateway so that frontend and backend can access the Internet

+### Connect using ssh
+connect to each VSI, update packages, install lynx, test

 ## Remove resources

 {: #removeresources}

-Steps to take to remove the resources created in this tutorial
+Steps to take to remove the resources created in this tutorial.
+Need to recursively delete resources.
+Make sure that ACLs do not stay around.

 ## Expand the tutorial (this section is optional, remove it if you don't have content for it)